-Although plain popcorn does not contain too many damaging ingredients, it is high in starch, which is undesirable, and there is a risk that your guinea pig will choke on the popcorn too.
-Stick to nutritional treats that help meet the dietary requirements of your pig.
+Although plain popcorn does not contain too many damaging ingredients, it is high in starch, which is undesirable, and there is also a risk that your guinea pig will choke on the popcorn.
+It is best to stick to treats that help meet the dietary requirements of your pig.

 What Is Popcorn?